Tim Conway: Harvey Korman

 Conway first met Harvey Korman in 1966 during the first of Conway's three appearances on The Danny Kaye Show.
 Korman was a four-year series regular on Kaye's CBS variety hour.
 1967 saw the end of the Kaye show and the debut of The Carol Burnett Show.
 With Korman available, he stepped into a regular role there.
 Conway appeared as a guest during that first Burnett season and the two men immediately became friends starting a lifetime of working together until Korman's death in 2008.
 One of their most famous sketches was from The Carol Burnett Show called "The Dentist Sketch."
 In this sketch, Korman goes to the just-graduated dentist Conway for a toothache.
 Conway proceeds to remove Korman's tooth, but before he can inject the novocaine into Korman, he injects it into himself, causing his hand, leg, and head to go numb.

 Korman and Conway performed together for 10 years on The Carol Burnett Show before Korman left to pursue his own show.
 Korman joined Conway on Conway's shows and then later on in the 1986 film The Longshot, which Conway wrote for the two men.
 Conway also wrote the direct-to-video films Tim and Harvey in The Great Outdoors and Together Again with Tim and Harvey, which the comedy pair starred in together.
-The duo also toured the U.S. performing together.
+The duo also toured the US performing together.
 The DVD Together Again with Tim and Harvey is a recording of their touring stage show that ran over 10 years to sold out markets until Korman's death in 2008.
 When interviewed in 2004, Conway said of Korman, "We're friends; He's a bright guy; he can do The New York Times crossword puzzle in about five minutes, but he can't tie his shoes."